Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: KA Problem Formulation for GSC Systems

 \subsection{Problem Formulation}

-Despite its importance, formulating the KA as a standard optimization problem remains non-trivial.
-The prominent difficulty is how to formulate an effective objective function quantifying the alignment between images received by users and images generated by the cloud-GAI.
-Although both are derived from the same prompt text of the same target subject, significant structural and visual discrepancies generally exist in the images generated by different GAI models.
+Despite its importance, formulating the KA as a tractable optimization problem remains non-trivial.
+The first challenge is how to define and quantify the consistency between images received by users and images generated by the cloud-GAI.
+Although both are generated from the same prompt text of the same target subject, significant structural and visual discrepancies generally exist in the images generated by different GAI models.

-To address this difficulty, based on~\cite{Ruiz23CVPR_Dreambooth}, we propose to adopt the alignment scores derived from pre-trained representation models.
-Specifically, we select two well-established large visual representation models, namely the DINO model~\cite{Caron21ICCV_Emerging} and the CLIP model~\cite{Radford21ICML_Learning}.
-DINO is a vision model that can extract consistent global and local features, thus enabling fine-grained visual alignment measurement.
-In contrast, CLIP is a multi-modal model that embeds features from images and texts into a shared semantic feature space, and thus enabling semantic alignment measurement.
-We respectively use DINO and CLIP models to extract features from the cloud-generated and user-received images and compute the cosine similarity between their features to derive the alignment scores, referred to as \emph{DINO-score} and \emph{CLIP-score}.

-Let $\varTheta_{\rG}$ and $\varTheta_{\rJ}$ denote the sets of parameter matrices of the latent generator and the JSCC codec, respectively.
-The corresponding updates for the KA of generation and transmission knowledge are denoted by $\Delta \varTheta_{\rG}$ and $\Delta \varTheta_{\rJ}$.
-Based on above notations, we can formulate the KA problem for the GSC system as \ifSingleColumn
+\Copy{R1-3_2}{To address this difficulty, we define the consistency by the sum of \emph{visual similarity} and \emph{semantic similarity} as in~\cite{Ruiz23CVPR_Dreambooth}.
+Visual similarity is computed as the cosine similarity between features extracted by the DINO model~\cite{Caron21ICCV_Emerging}, as DINO provides multi-scale visual features that are stable for perceptual comparison.
+Semantic similarity is computed using cosine similarity between features extracted by the CLIP model~\cite{Radford21ICML_Learning}, as CLIP embeds images into a shared semantic space that captures high-level meaning.
+Accordingly, we also refer to the visual and semantic similarities as the \emph{DINO-score} and \emph{CLIP-score}, respectively.}